-All team members are eligible for primary life insurance coverage which is one times your base salary.
+All team members are eligible for primary life insurance coverage which is your base salary x1 and half that amount for those working 50% or less.

-Along with your primary life insurance, you may also purchase additional optional employee life, optional spouse and options child life insurance coverage.
+Along with your primary life insurance, you may also purchase additional optional employee, spouse and optional child life insurance coverage.